gen8787/csharp_demos/Heaps.md

 - used to restore the proper order after deletion / `extract`
 - remove the first node (save to temp var), then remove the last node and set it to the first index to overwrite the first node
-  - avoid `.splice()`'s `O(n)` time by using `.pop()` and index assignment instead so that `insert` can achieve `O(log n)`
+  - avoid `.splice()`'s `O(n)` time by using `.pop()` and index assignment instead so that `shiftDown` can achieve `O(log n)`
-- **starting from the front**, "shift down" the new front node until it reaches correct position by iteratively swapping while the ordering rule is violated
+- **starting from the front**, "shift down" the old last node that is now at the front until it reaches correct position by iteratively swapping while the ordering rule is violated
-  - Max Heap: if the largest child is larger than parent, swap so parent will be larger
+  - Max Heap: if the largest child is larger than parent, swap them so the parent will become the larger node
-  - Min Heap: if the smallest child is smaller than parent, swap so parent will be smaller
+  - Min Heap: if the smallest child is smaller than parent, swap them so the parent will become the smaller node

 ---